 Maimonides statue was reconstructed in accordance with 1000 NIS banknote issued in Israel in 1983.

-The project in an iconographic system that can represent a person’s romantic profile, as a diagram shaped like a rose bush.
+Roses develops an iconographic system that can represent a person’s romantic profile, as a diagram shaped like a rose bush.
 Each element symbolizes a romantic occurrence, opinion or preference, regarding one's past, present and desired romantic experiences.

 Urban Legends is a series of 10 fabricated stamps.
 When sent through the mail, all the stamps have successfully passed the postal clerk inspection and reached their destinations.

 Urban Legends resides on the border of truth and deception, authenticity and forgery.
-Trying to trace the way myths are being shaped into national symbols, this project imitates the aesthetics of postage stamps, with one exception: Instead of portraying heroic myths, Michaeli poured into the official stamp design some popular urban legends.
-The ‘low’ traditional stories, were elevated into national truths, when they reached their destinations with state postmarks.
+Trying to trace the way myths are being shaped into national symbols, this project imitates the aesthetics of postage stamps, with one exception: instead of portraying heroic myths, Michaeli poured into the official stamp design some popular urban legends.
+The ‘low’ traditional stories were elevated into national truths when they reached their destinations with state postmarks.